V2G-liberty/HA-manual-install/README.md

 fm_own_emissions_sensor_id: ee
 fm_own_context_display_name: "Own Prices and Emissions"

-# The "own price configuration" is mend to be "on the way to generic" but currently
+# The "own price configuration" is meant to be "on the way to generic" but currently
 # specifically fits the Amber Electric integration.
 This integration populates
 # entities XXX and YYY with forecast data
 # This has the following structure: